tutormeprogramming/tutormeprogramming.github.io/testimonials.md

 <br/><br/>

-**:portugal: Portuguese, 20s** -- *MSc in business and economics – data Sscience enthusiast*
+**:portugal: Portuguese, 20s** -- *MSc in business and economics – data science enthusiast*

 > "After finishing my master’s, I wanted to step up my data science skills to make my CV stand out, and learning Python with Diogo was the perfect way to do it!
 We started from the very basics and worked all the way up to Numpy and Pandas.
-Diogo’s teaching style is clear, patient, and incredibly structured -- he made every step of the journey feel like an accomplishment!"
+Diogo’s teaching style is clear, patient, and incredibly structured."

 <br/><br/>